 Materials and methods

-- If needed, and if you can, run the data transformations and statistical analyses and check that you get the same results.
+If necessary, and if you can, run the data transformations and statistical analyses and check that you get the same results.

 When you review a revised version of a preprint

-- If you have new requests of modification, please state them clearly.
-But in general, try not to start new lines of interrogation if the previous points were addressed adequately.
+If you have new requests for modifications, please state them clearly.
+But, in general, try not to start new lines of interrogation if the previous points were addressed adequately.